Technology Validation and Industry Expertise

-Pressurized water-cooled reactors (PWRs) have benefitted from billions of dollars of research and development and millions of hours of operating experience over the past 50 years.
-While this R&D provides a strong foundation for NuScale technology, what enables NuScale to truly stand out is its cutting edge testing at state-of-the-art facilities worldwide, including:
+Pressurized water-cooled reactors (PWRs) have benefited from billions of dollars of research and development (R&D) and millions of hours of operating experience over the past 50 years.
+While this R&D provides a strong foundation, NuScale’s small modular reactor (SMR) technology truly stands out through the cutting edge testing it performs at state-of-the-art facilities worldwide, including:

-- NuScale Integral System Test (NIST-1) facility located at Oregon State University in Corvallis, Oregon
+- NuScale Integral System Test (NIST-2) facility located at Oregon State University in Corvallis, Oregon

 - Critical Heat Flux testing at Stern Laboratories in Hamilton, Ontario Canada

 - Critical Heat Flux testing at Framatome’s KATHY loop in Karlstein, Germany

 - Control Rod Assembly (CRA) drop / shaft alignment testing at Framatome’s GmbH Technology Center in Erlangen, Germany

 - Steam Generator Thermal Hydraulic Performance testing at SIET SpA in Piacenza, Italy

 - Steam Generator Flow Induced Vibration (FIV) testing at SIET SpA in Piacenza, Italy